pangenome/odgi/docs/rst/commands/odgi_version.rst

 DESCRIPTION
 ===========

-The odgi version(1) command prints the current git version with tags and codename to stdout (like *v-44-g89d022b “back to old ABI”*).
+The odgi version command prints the current git version with tags and codename to stdout (like *v-44-g89d022b “back to old ABI”*).
 Optionally, only the release, version or codename can be printed.